Particular/Workshop.NServiceBus/exercises/05/README.md

 ### Step 2

 Modify the configuration for the `Billing` endpoint.
-Configure the endpoint to use the JSON serializer.
+Configure the endpoint to use the XML serializer.

 ### Step 3